Introduction

 Advanced Techniques

-For tougher stains or larger areas, consider these advanced techniques:
+For tougher stains, consider these advanced techniques:

 Common Problems and Solutions

-Here are some potential issues and how to address them:
+Here are potential issues and their solutions:

 Conclusion